A combinatorial formula for the coefficient of $q$ in Kazhdan-Lusztig polynomials: Moment graphs and the coefficient of q

 We identify $R^2$ with the vector space $\frh^*$.
 Under this identification $\Gamma_0(\calA,[x,y])$ corresponds to the vector space

 We use this identification to give an upper bound to $\dim\Gamma_0(\calA,[x,y])^2=\dim V_{x,y} =d_{x,y}$.

 \begin{remark} The formula $q_{x,y}=c_{x,y}-\dim V_{x,y}$ already appeared in \cite{Dye2}.
-In his work Dyer proved this formula using different techniques as moment graphs and Theorem \ref{KLconj} were still not available at that time.
-From this formula he derived the positivity of the coefficient $q_{x,y}$ for arbitrary Coxeter groups.
+In his work Dyer proved this formula using different and more elementary techniques as moment graphs and Theorem \ref{KLconj} were still not available at that time.
+From this formula he derived a new proof of the positivity of the coefficient $q_{x,y}$ for arbitrary Coxeter groups (the positivity was originally proved by Tagawa in \cite{Tag}).

-We remark that one could in principle rely on Dyer's work and avoid the recourse to Theorem \ref{KLconj} also in the remainder of this work. \end{remark}
+We remark that one could in principle rely on Dyer's work and avoid the recourse to Theorem \ref{KLconj} also in the remainder of this work.
+We choose to reprove this formula in the moment graph setting since we hope (and believe) similar methods can be used to investigate also other coefficients of Kazhdan-Lusztig polynomials. \end{remark}